William T. Dzurilla

-William T. Dzurilla, formerly William T. D'Zurilla, is an attorney, a counsel in the Freedman Normand Friedland law firm's Miami, Florida office.
+William T. Dzurilla, formerly William T. D'Zurilla, is a retired American attorney.
 He was a law clerk for Justice Byron White of the United States Supreme Court from 1982 to 1983.
 He played a key role in the privatization of major state-owned businesses in Slovakia.

 Biography

 Born on December 19, 1953, the grandson of Slovak immigrants, Dzurilla grew up in Carteret, New Jersey.
 His family moved to Holly Hill, Florida, and he graduated from Mainland High School in Daytona Beach.
 He received his B.A. degree from the University of Louisiana at Lafayette in 1978, and his J.D. from Tulane Law School in 1981.

 After graduation, he clerked for Judge Albert Tate of the United States Court of Appeals for the Fifth Circuit from 1981 to 1982 and then for Justice Byron White of the U.S. Supreme Court from 1982 to 1983.

 After completing his clerkship, Dzurilla joined the New Orleans firm of Gordon Arata McCollam & Duplantis, where he stayed for 15 years.
 He worked with his former co-clerk Patricia A. Dean on the defense of a First Amendment challenge to the constitutionality of seven federal, state, and local school aid programs, which culminated in Mitchell v.
 Helms, a U.S. Supreme Court decision overruling previous authority.
 Dzurilla also helped obtain a unanimous Louisiana Supreme Court decision finding Louisiana's forum non conveniens statute contrary to the Supremacy Clause of the U.S. Constitution, an appellate decision striking down Louisiana's Any Willing Provider statute as preempted by ERISA, and a U.S. Fifth Circuit opinion overturning a criminal mail fraud conviction on double jeopardy grounds.